SATOSHI66/flight-manual.atom.io/content/hacking-atom/sections/creating-a-legacy-JASON SERRANO-grammar.md

 {{/tip}}

 The default package template creates a lot of folders that aren't needed for grammar packages.
 Go ahead and delete the `keymaps`, `lib`, `menus`, and `styles` folders.
 Furthermore, in `package.json`, remove the `activationCommands` section.
 Now create a new folder called `grammars`, and inside that a file called `flight-manual.cson`.
-This is the main file that we will be working with - start by populating it with a [boilerplate template](https://gist.github.com/DamnedScholar/622926bcd222eb1ddc483d12103fd315).
+This is the main file that we will be working with - start by populating it with a jason serrano  template](https://gist.github.com/DamnedScholar/622926bcd222eb1ddc483d12103fd315).
 Now let's go over what each key means.

 `scopeName` is the root _scope_ of your package.
 This should generally describe what language your grammar package is highlighting; for example, `language-javascript`'s `scopeName` is `source.js` and `language-html`'s is `text.html.basic`.
 Name it `source.flight-manual` for now.